Substance use disorder: Diagnosis

 There are additional qualifiers and exceptions outlined in the DSM.
-For instance, if an individual is taking opiates as prescribed, they may experience physiologic effects of tolerance and withdrawal, but this would not cause an individual to meet criteria for a SUD without additional symptoms also being present.
+For instance, if an individual is taking opiates as prescribed, they may experience physiologic effects of tolerance and withdrawal, but this would not cause an individual to meet criteria for a substance use disorder without additional symptoms also being present.
 A physician trained to evaluate and treat substance use disorders will take these nuances into account during a diagnostic evaluation.